glennhenry/cs-notes/docs/computer-and-programming-fundamentals/16-compilation/compilation.md

 3.  **Assembly Language** : Assembly language is a low-level programming language that represent machine code instructions in human-readable form.
 It provides a close representation to machine code and is specific to a particular hardware architecture.

-4.  **Machine Language & Binary** : Machine language is the lowest level of abstraction in programming.
+4.  **Machine Code** : Machine code is the lowest level of abstraction in programming.
 It can be [binary](/computer-and-programming-fundamentals/number-system#binary) code (sequences of 0s and 1s) or [hexadecimal](/computer-and-programming-fundamentals/number-system#hexadecimal) that directly represents the instructions and data that a computer's hardware can execute.
 Machine language instructions are specific to the hardware architecture and are directly understood and executed by the processor.

 ![Language abstraction comparison](./language-abstraction.png)
 Source : [High-level code](https://stackify.com/python-tips-10-tricks-for-optimizing-your-code/), [Bytecode](https://www.sciencedirect.com/topics/computer-science/bytecode), [assembly and machine code](https://www.nayuki.io/page/a-fundamental-introduction-to-x86-assembly-programming)